 Here are four things that we can all do, no matter what language we speak.

 1. Define a conversion.

-On my very first call at the digital agency, a client asked me, “How do you measure conversions?”
-Before I could launch into a long-winded, roundabout answer about CTRs, Google Analytics, and CRMs, the head of my group asked the client, “How do you define a conversion?
-What do you want to get out of your new site?”
+A client once asked me, “How do you measure conversions?”
+I asked the client, “How do you define a conversion? are your objectives?”
 Much of the confusion around marketing measurement is the lack of definition for “conversion.”

 2. Think user experience, not traffic.